Choosing Diocesan Bishops in the Church of England

 Consecration (if not already in episcopal orders)

-If the new bishop is not yet in bishop's orders he is consecrated on the day after the confirmation of his election.
+If the new bishop is not yet in bishop's orders he or she is consecrated shortly after the confirmation of his election.

 Homage; the temporalities are restored

-The new bishop pays homage to the Queen and in return receives the temporalities of his see from her.
+The new bishop pays homage to the King and in return receives the temporalities of his or her see from him.
 These would once have included the episcopal residence and estates, but these are all now vested in the Church Commissioners.
-The only temporalities now administered by the Crown during a vacancy in the see are the patronages of livings of which the bishop is patron by virtue of his see.
+The only temporalities now administered by the Crown during a vacancy in the see are the patronages of livings of which the bishop is patron by virtue of his or her see.

-This is the text of the oath made by the new bishop when he pays homage to the Queen.
+This is the text of the oath made by the new bishop when he or she pays homage to the King.

 having been elected, confirmed and consecrated